 These samples must be representative of the industrial process.

 And be careful, the approval of a raw material is linked to its manufacturing site and to it alone.
 If it can be manufactured at several sites, a specific approval must be granted for each site.
-And make sure that, afterwards, we will know for ...
+And make sure that, ...